NEWS: Submit before end of April for our 2021 print issue.

 Cagibi does not consider work which has previously appeared in print or online.

 When you can expect to hear back: Because Cagibi is open year-round for submissions, our editors are reading nonstop.
 Every submission is read by our editors and carefully considered.
 Though we aim for sooner, a decision should be made within six months.
 If you haven’t heard within six months, it simply means that your submission is still under consideration.
 For the amount of submissions we receive, we are a small team of editors.
-UPDATE October 2020: we are now reading submissions that were received in April 2020.
-Every submission is carefully read by one reader and one editor.
-We thank you for your patience
+We thank you for your patience.

 You can sign up for our newsletter without submitting.
 When you submit to Cagibi, you’re also signing up for our newsletter.
 We will never give out your e-mail to anyone else.